ingobeans/soysoupOS/readme.md

 When the program is launched, the class' `load(args: string)` function will be called.
 Args is the arguments the program was launched with, in string format.

-When the program is launched, it will also have 2 properties asigned, these being `outputShell`, and `filepath`.
+When the program is launched, it will also have 3 properties asigned, these being `outputShell`, `filepath` and `cwd`.
 OutputShell is an object of class shell.
 Some basic use for the shell is to print.
 To do this, you can call either `this.outputShell.print(text: string, flush: boolean = true)` or `this.outputShell.println(text: string, flush: boolean = true)`.
 For more advanced control of the shell, the `this.outputShell.text` property along with the `this.outputShell.flush()` can be utilised.

 ```js
 class ProgramSource extends Program {